RishiGupta12/SerialPundit/applications/firmware-adaptable-application/README.md

 This example demonstrates how to write an application that remains compatible with previous product/firmware and also provides features of new product/firmware.
-It also demonstrates how to invoke IOCTL operations using this library and use writeString method with specified character set.
+It also demonstrates how to invoke IOCTL operations using serialpundit and use writeString method with specified character set.

 #####Running this application